-Once the list of pooled assets is prepared then the Bank start with an aggregation of various debt assets, such as Loans issued corporates and individuals, Corporate bonds invested in, Mortgages and other debt instruments like credit card receivables.
+Once the list of pooled assets is prepared than the Bank started with an aggregation of various debt assets, such as Loans issued corporates and individuals, Corporate bonds invested in, Mortgages, and other debt instruments like credit card receivables.

 Step #3 – Investment Banks

 A Bank may rope in an investment bank to sell this diversified portfolio

 Step #4 – Formation of Tranches

 The cash inflows from the portfolio created are sliced into the number of investable tranches.
 These tranches are characterized by a degree of riskiness.
 The tranches created are classified as: